pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 ### Klipfolio

-Klipfolio is an online business dashboard tool; you can connect it to your PythonAnywhere MySQL server by setting up a datasource and using an SSH tunnel.
+Klipfolio is an online business dashboard tool; you can connect it to your PythonAnywhere MySQL server by setting up a datasource and telling it to use an SSH tunnel.
 The settings are:

 | Setting  | Value |